gcanti/tcomb-react-bootstrap/README.md

-This project aims to add a type checking layer to the awesome library [react-bootstrap](https://github.com/react-bootstrap/react-bootstrap) mantaining identical APIs.
-You opt-in during the prototyping (full debugging support) and then you opt-out in production with just one `require` change.
+This project adds a type checking layer to the components of [react-bootstrap](https://github.com/react-bootstrap/react-bootstrap).

 ## Example